GA4 Sessions: How session_start Works

 Wrapping Up

-I hope you feel more confident about understanding GA4 sessions after making it all the way to this point.
-If you think we missed something useful, please let us know.
+Hey, you made it!
+Thanks for reading.
+I hope you feel more confident about understanding GA4 sessions after making it here.
+If you think we missed something useful, please let me know.
+Part of being a data driven weirdo means wanting to have the most accurate data possible.

 About Root & Branch